 Section 1061.15(b) of the Code establishes the requirement to include additional information to the financial statements that are submitted with the return.
 Every corporation that submits Audited Financial Statements along with the return, even if it is voluntarily, will have the obligation to submit supplementary information as described in Section 1061.15(b) of the Code.
-For additional information on the Guidelines for the Preparation of the Schedules Required as Supplementary Information, refer to the Administrative Determination No. 14-06of March 6, 2014 and the Administrative Determination No. 15-24 of December 17, 2015.
+For additional information on the Guidelines for the Preparation of the Schedules Required as Supplementary Information, refer to the Administrative Determination No. 14-06 of March 6, 2014 and the Administrative Determination No. 15-24 of December 17, 2015.

 The Supplementary Information must be submitted no later than the last day of the month following the due date to file the income tax return, including extensions.
-That is, a corporation with a calendar year must file the return on April 15, therefore, the due date to submit the Supplementary Information will be no later than May 31.
-In the event that the corporation requests an extension of time to file the income tax return, the due date to submit said return will be October 15, therefore, in this case the due date to submit the Supplementary Information will be November 30.
+That is, a corporation with a calendar year must file the return on April 15, therefore, the due date to submit the Supplementary Information will be no later than November 30, even if no extension has been filed.